gardener/documentation/website/documentation/contribute/_index.md

 If you have questions about one of the issues, with or without the tag, please comment on them and one of the maintainers will clarify it.

-We kindly ask you to follow the [Pull Request Checklist](#Pull-Request-Checklist) to ensure reviews can happen accordingly.
+We kindly ask you to follow the [Pull Request Checklist](#pull-request-checklist) to ensure reviews can happen accordingly.

-## Contributing Code

-You are welcome to contribute code to Gardener in order to fix a bug or to implement a new feature.

-The following rules govern code contributions:

-* Contributions must be licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)
-* You need to sign the [Developer Certificate of Origin](#developer-certificate-of-origin)

-## Contributing Documentation

-You are welcome to contribute documentation to Gardener.

-The following rules govern documentation contributions:

-* Contributions must be licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode)
-* You need to sign the [Developer Certificate of Origin](#developer-certificate-of-origin)

-## Developer Certificate of Origin

-Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
-We use [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Pull Request Checklist